 Quantum fluctuations and isotope effects in ab initio descriptions of water.
 L. Wang, M. Ceriotti, T. E. Markland., J. Chem.
 Phys., 141, 104502 (2014) Unraveling quantum mechanical effects in water using isotopic fractionation.
 T. E. Markland and B. J. Berne, Proc.
 Natl.
 Acad.
 Sci., 109, 7988-7991 (2012)

 Quantum dynamics plays an important role in many fundamental processes such as hydrogen and electron transfer, vibrational relaxation and electronic energy transfer processes in photosynthetic systems.
 However, due to the large computational cost associated with solving the many-body quantum problem for systems of more than a few degrees of freedom approximations are necessary.
 Given the wide range of problems of interest in this area one must pick the correct quantum dynamics approach for a given application or often create new ones to obtain the correct balance between speed and accuracy.
 In particular we are interested in applying and developing our reduced density matrix hybrid formalism and the ring polymer molecular dynamics approach.

-Hybrid master-equation semiclassical approaches to quantum dynamics
+Hybrid quantum-classical and quantum master equation approaches to non adiabatic quantum dynamics